butaixianran/Blender-Vmd-Retargeting/README.md

 # Update Log:
 * Set Arm rotation rate to 0.8 as default, since every vmd motion put hands to chest.
 * Add shoulder rotation rate then remove it, seems not very useful.
-* Add IK checkbox, uncheck to not create IK bones.
+* Add IK checkbox, uncheck to do not create IK bones.
 * Handle rotation for center bone
 * Remove leg's rotation when importing from vmd file since IK takes control
 * Fix feet rotation when retargeting from mmd model